 Many international visitors join ODU as researchers and faculty on a J visa scholar program administered by the Department of State.
-Please direct application inquires to the office of International Student & Scholars Services.
+Please direct application inquiries to the office of Visa & Immigration Service Advising.

 International students are eligible to defer their admission or application for up to one academic year.
 Requests beyond this allotted time will require the student to re-apply with transcripts and application fee.
 Students in F-1 or J-1 status must submit updated financial documents, and return all unused I-20 or DS-2019 forms to International Admissions.